Characteristics and prevalence of fake social media profiles with AI-generated faces: Discussion

 Despite these limitations, our findings provide empirical evidence of the threats posed by generative AI.
 We show that GAN-generated images have already been deployed at scale to create large amounts of convincing fake accounts.
-Similarly, researchers recently discovered a botnet that uses ChatGPT to generate human-like text and conduct realistic interactions on Twitter~\citep{yang2023anatomy}.
+Many more social media accounts likely have already been using more advanced AI models to generate more realistic fake profiles.
+We even uncover a group of accounts that also leverage ChatGPT to generate human-like text and conduct realistic interactions~\citep{yang2024anatomy}.
 Combining these AI models can lead to more convincing and realistic fake accounts on social media.
 In fact, recent research suggests that advanced AI models enable the creation of autonomous agents that can ingest multimodal inputs, process the data, reason, and then leverage various tools to achieve their objectives~\citep{xi2023rise}.
 Despite the usefulness of these intelligent agents, the risk of adversarial actors abusing them is high.

 The looming threats call for new intervention strategies.
 First, we need effective models that can detect AI-generated images.
 A recent study finds that assistance from such models can improve people's performance in identifying GAN-generated images~\citep{boyd2023value}.
 However, the research community might struggle to catch up as these cutting-edge generative models evolve quickly.
 Another approach requires regulations on the use of generative AI models to create inauthentic accounts and content.
 For instance, social media platforms can require an account to provide evidence of their authenticity before exposing them and their content to a broader population~\citep{Menczer2023AI-harms}.
 Last but not least, we believe that teaching social media users AI literacy is crucial.
 Understanding the capability and weaknesses of state-of-the-art generative AI models can help social media users better defend themselves from manipulation by AI-powered fake accounts.
 However, such initiatives should be carried out carefully to avoid unintended consequences~\citep{yan2022exposure}.